meronbekure/data-visualization-and-analysis/README.md

 Data Visualizations and Analysis
 R Programming
 ### Skills practiced
-- Bullet  Presentation skills
+- Presentation skills
-- Bullet  Visualization skills
+- Visualization skills
-- Bullet  Analysis skills
+- Analysis skills
 For this project, I collected my social media usage screen time to apply some of the visualizations and analysis skills we learned for this class.